alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 What you need to do depends on whether you’re exporting [within the EU](#within-the-EU) or [outside the EU](#outside-the-EU).

 If Species+ says the animal is banned, you can't export it.
-There aren't any exceptions to this rule.

 ###Within the EU